 |Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN|

-Daily classes (including Saturdays) in text, improvisation, and movement make up the basic program.
+Daily classes (including Saturdays) in movement, improvisation, and script work make up the basic program.
 Students can expect to spend the majority of their evening and weekend hours rehearsing and preparing for classes.
-Some Mondays offer trips to popular destinations for TheatreBridge students and when time permits, students are encouraged take advantage of co-curricular and recreational programs offered in the pre-college program.
+As in the professional theatre, Mondays are “dark”, so that students are free to avail themselves of the resources of the University, the city of Providence, and the northeastern region generally, as well as co-curricular and recreational programs, trips, and other offerings organized for Brown pre-college programs.